 You’ll be the one knowing WHEN to socialize your dog!

 Laura was born at a very young age and started playing with animals immediately after.
 She never grew out of it, and it looks to be incurable.
-She owns Canines In Action, Inc. in Indianapolis, and is also a Karen Pryor Academy faculty member.
+She is the author of the bestselling FIRED UP, FRANTIC, AND FREAKED OUT.
+She owns Canines In Action, Inc. in Indianapolis, speaks at workshops and seminars, and is also a Karen Pryor Academy faculty member.

 Website: → Canines In Action